camillewyd/Recipe-Generator-PRA2031/README.md

 If no matches are found, the program will suggest entering more common ingredients.

 ## Visualizations
-> Examples of graphs shown to users
+> Examples of user interface visualizations
 <h3>Healthiness Score Comparison of Suggested Recipes</h3>
 <img src="images/healthiness-score-graph.png" width="700">